Plans, estimating proposals and notice to bidders

 The Standard Road Plans Manual contains standard drawings that are not reproduced in the plan.
 The standards designated on the plan are used for the contract.
-This manual can be viewed at Electronic Reference Library or ordered through the Iowa DOT’s Office of Support Services at 515-239-1324.
+This manual can be viewed at Electronic Reference Library or ordered through the Iowa DOT’s Support Services Bureau at 515-239-1324.

 Materials Instructional Memorandums

-The Iowa DOT's Office of Materials Instructional Memorandums (IMs) contain specific information about procedures concerning the acceptance of materials.
-These memorandums can be viewed at Electronic Reference Library or ordered through the Iowa DOT’s Office of Support Services at 515-239-1324.
+The Iowa DOT's Materials Bureau Instructional Memorandums (IMs) contain specific information about procedures concerning the acceptance of materials.
+These memorandums can be viewed at Electronic Reference Library or ordered through the Iowa DOT’s Services Bureau at 515-239-1324.